SztainLab/DEL-iver/README.md

 ```
 What this script does:

-1. Reads DEL data and convert it to storage / memory efficient parquet format.
+1. Reads data and convert it to storage / memory efficient parquet format.
 2. Enumerates all building blocks and disynthon combinations possible within the data.
 3. Computes pbind.
 4. Filters to find the top molecules per pbind.